-Be sure that each event allows attendees the opportunity to talk and get to know one another.
-For instance, if your chapter hosts a virtual yoga session, be sure to build in time for conversation after.
+Challenge yourself to create a theme that will intrigue PNMs and make them want to come to each event.
 Look for an overall concept that ties the events together into a logical interpretation of your chapter.
 Don't rely on random events.
 Even though each event may be fun, a PNM who does not already know some of your members may not be encouraged to come to a series of random events.
 A common theme is to mirror primary recruitment by having events focus on getting to know PNMs, sisterhood building, and service.
 Another idea is a "Do Good" theme featuring different events that Delta Gamma member do good through (like on campus organizations, Service for Sight volunteerism, etc.) and involving PNMs in this service.